-Southwestern Montana is home to some of the best fly fishing rivers on Earth.
-The amazing diversity of wild trout waters ensures that there is a destination to match nearly all interests and skill levels.
+Montana is home to some of the best fly fishing rivers on Earth.
+The amazing diversity of wild trout fly-fishing fisheries ensures that there is destination to match nearly all interest and skill levels.
 The vast variety of waters and hundreds of miles of blue ribbon rivers and streams within a short drive helps to spread anglers out and ensures that there is always a "hot river" to visit.
-No one river is always on fire regardless of how famous it is.
-Our guides keep close tabs on the many different rivers, spring creeks, lakes, and small streams that we target to ensure that our guests have the best chance at a productive day on the water.
+Montana Angler hold's several special federal and state permits for fishing restricted waters.

 The Yellowstone River is the longest free flowing river in the lower 48 and one of North America’s most productive wild trout fisheries.
 This large river drains much of Yellowstone National Park and its surrounding wilderness areas.
 The mighty “Stone” offers more than 200 miles of high quality trout waters that include a variety of fish species and water characteristics.

-The Gallatin is a blue ribbon river that originates in Yellowstone National Park.
+The Gallatin River is a blue ribbon river that originates in Yellowstone National Park.
 In its upper reaches, it flows through a spectacular alpine environment within the Gallatin Canyon where the fishing scenes from the movie A River Runs Through It were filmed.
 The Gallatin is a very picturesque river with crystal clear water and lots of trout.
 The river is not known for trophy trout but often produces fast action and high catch rates.

 Montana's Smith River is one of the West's legendary fly fishing trips.
 The river winds through 60 miles of wilderness between public access points and is strictly regulated by Montana Fish Wildlife and Parks to ensure the pristine beauty of the canyon is not overrun.
 The river corridor is comprised of towering limestone cliffs and heavily timbered forests broken only by a few small clusters of cabins on private land.